trimstray/the-practical-linux-hardening-guide/README.md

 ### OpenSCAP Base

+The OpenSCAP scanner will only provide meaningful results if the content you want it to process is correct and up to date.
 The `oscap` tool scans your system, validate security compliance content and generate reports and guides based on these scans.

 Official [OpenSCAP Base](https://www.open-scap.org/tools/openscap-base/) documentation say: